Seteco/Somorrostro/Monitoring-SYNPROXY.md

 # Real-time monitoring of Linux Anti-DDoS

-As of today (Apr 9th, 2016) netdata is able to monitor in real-time (per second updates) the operation of the Linux Anti-DDoS protection.
+netdata is able to monitor in real-time (per second updates) the operation of the Linux Anti-DDoS protection.

 It visualizes 4 charts: